 People often think of Greece as just a summer destination.
-Although we absolutely love the Greek beaches and Greek summer, Greece has so much more to offer.
+Although the Greek beaches are gorgeous in summer, Greece has a lot more to offer.
 As an example, did you know that Greece has 23 ski resorts?
-Read on to find out more about the best time of year to visit Greece!
+Here’s more information about the best time of year to visit Greece!

 Greece in summer (June – August) – Is summer really the best time of year to visit Greece?